vishvAsa/notes/power/sustainability/energy_human-ambitions_finite-planet/0/02_How_to_Use_This_Book.md

 This electronic version contains a Changes and Corrections section that lists any modifications since the original release the relevant dates being provided on page ii.
 Within the text, a red square■ marks the location of a change, the square being hyperlinked to the corresponding entry describing the change, which itself has a hyperlinked page reference

 [^1]: Numbered notes point to a specific location in the text.
-Non-numbered notes are general asides re- lating to the paragraph.
+Non-numbered notes are general asides relating to the paragraph.

 [^2]: A link to the electronic document is in the first paragraph, above.